kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 #### Targeted message types

 There are two types of targeted messages:
-- `ConfigRequest` message is sent by CMX.
+- `ConfigRequest` message is sent by source service.
-- `ConfigResponse` message is sent by CDP.
+- `ConfigResponse` message is sent by target service.

 `ConfigRequest` message structure: